expressjs/morgan/README.md

 ##### dev

 Concise output colored by response status for development use.
-The `:status` token will be colored green for success codes, red for server error codes, yellow for client error codes, cyan for redirection codes, and uncolored for information codes.
+The `:status-colored` token will be colored green for success codes, red for server error codes, yellow for client error codes, cyan for redirection codes, and uncolored for information codes.

 ```
-:method :url :status :response-time ms - :res[content-length]
+:method :url :status-colored :response-time ms - :res[content-length]
 ```

 ##### short